nxadm/syntastic-perl6/README.md

 support, it does not at the moment support Perl 6.
 This plugin implements Perl 6 support (until these changes are incorporated upstream).

+[ Since the 2016.09 Rakudo release, rakudo supports JSON error support.
+This plugin will be adapted accordingly.
+Rakudo 2016.09 will be the minimum required version.
+This regex based functionality will be archived in a branch.
+Work in progress. ]

 ## Installation & configuration
 You need to install syntastic to use this plugin.
 Instructions for [pathogen plugin manager] (https://github.com/tpope/vim-pathogen "vim-pathogen"):